Counselling & Integration

 Beginning the Process

-The first step is an initial consultation.
-This is a full session, not a brief call.
-It allows space to explore what is present, ask questions, and get a genuine sense of whether this approach is relevant.
+The initial consultation is a full session, not a brief screening call.
+It provides space to explore what is present, ask questions, and get a genuine sense of whether this approach fits.
+There is no obligation to continue beyond this.

 It is not necessary to have everything figured out before getting in touch.
 Clarity often develops through the conversation itself.